 |Databricks Spark integration

 - Databricks instance: Premium tier workspace and Cluster access control enabled

-- Databricks instance has network level access to Immuta instance
+- Databricks instance has network level access to Immuta tenant

 - Access to Immuta releases